Visiting and live-in care across Newbury

 Now with its very own branch of Helping Hands, those requiring care and extra support at home will be able to receive assistance from local carers.
 The team covers care across Bishop’s Green, Donnington, Enborne, Greenham, Henwick, Hunts Green, Newbury, Stockcross, Thatcham and the surrounding areas.

-Meet Octavia, our Area Care Manager
+Meet Kerry, our Branch Manager

 Mum and Dad noticed the difference in care after just the one visit and are so happy they said they can relax now, something Dad could not do with the others carers.
 Thank you all.

 Ann from Gloucestershire

 Since 1989, we have been providing person-centred care to those that need extra support at home.
 From light household duties, cooking and accompanying you to appointments, to personal care, moving & handling and support with complex health conditions – we can offer reliable, quality care that is tailored around your preferences and requirements.